-Ensure that the room is properly ventilated.
-Sleeping in a stuffy apartment might make it harder for you to breathe during the night, and lack of oxygen might even make you wake up.
+Sleeping in a stuffy room may make it harder for you to breathe during the night, and lack of oxygen might even make you wake up.
 The best bedroom temperature is thought to be around 18℃ (65℉).
-If it seems too cold for you, using a blanket is fine as long as you don’t cover your head with it.
-Your brain loves cold – actually one of the functions of melatonin, the main ‘sleep hormone’, is cooling it down.
+That may sound a little on the cool side for many, but that’s what the covers are for.
+Just remember not to stick your head under, because your brain loves cold.
+Actually one of the functions of melatonin, the main ‘sleep hormone,’ is cooling it down.
 A study, conducted by the University of Pittsburgh, proves that wearing a cooler cap can even be a cure for insomnia.

-Another thing you should pay attention to is how loud your bedroom is.
+Another major factor is how loud your bedroom is.
 Noise coming from outside, whether you live next to a busy street or loud neighbors, is definitely not helpful.
-Earplugs are one solution here, but not all people find them comfortable.
+Earplugs are one way to go, but not all people find them comfortable.
 White noise can be very helpful as it can be used to drown out the unwanted sounds and make you more relaxed.

-There is a lot of debate around the perfect position for falling asleep.
-Studies show that most popular one, used by around 41% of people, is a semi-fetal position.
-Sadly, it is not perfect.
-Sleeping on the side can worsen heartburn or put a strain on your internal organs such as liver or lungs.
-Sleeping on your back is widely recommended as it doesn’t put any pressure on the back but it can also worsen snoring.
-The truth is, there is no such thing as ultimate best position except the one you in which you personally feel good.
+Although studies show that the most common sleeping position used by around 41% of the population is the semi-fetal position, it is not perfect.
+Sleeping on the side can worsen heartburn or put a strain on your internal organs such as the liver or lungs.
+Sleeping on your back is widely recommended because it doesn’t put any pressure on your back, but it can also make you snore loud enough to wake yourself up, not to mention others.
+The truth is, there is no such thing as the best position except the one which feels good to you.
 And using a pillow is always a good idea as it keeps your neck in a proper position.

 Physical activity is of great help when it comes to sleep.
 Even 10 minutes of intense exercise a day can positively influence your ability to fall and stay asleep.
 Physical activity helps you relax, improves your well-being and minimizes the risk of developing a sleep disorder.
-Also, the more you exercise, the more time you spend in deep sleep phase which repairs muscle and brain cells.
-If intense exercises still don’t sound good enough for you, even a brief walk outside can make a difference.
+Also, the more you exercise, the more time you spend in deep sleep which repairs muscle and brain cells.
+If intense physical activity is not an option, even a brief walk outside can make a difference.
 Meditation or some light yoga are also a good idea, especially shortly before going to bed.

 You probably already heard that the last meal during the day should be consumed no later than two hours before going to bed.
 Generally, it’s a good rule of thumb, as eating shortly before falling asleep can make you wake up more frequently during the night.
-Indigestion caused by overeating will also interfere with your sleep architecture and might make your sleep much less restful.
-On the other side, there are some foods, especially those rich in melatonin, that can actually help you fall asleep.
-Some of them are oatmeal, bananas, almonds and spinach.
+Indigestion caused by overeating will also interfere with your sleep architecture and may make your sleep much less restful.
+On the other hand, there are some foods, especially those rich in melatonin, that can actually help you fall asleep.
+They include oatmeal, bananas, almonds and spinach.

 While drinking alcohol before bed might make you extra sleepy, it’s definitely not recommended.
 Alcoholic drinks disrupt your sleeping pattern and cause you to wake up a lot more during the night.
 All it can really do for you is cause you to get up feeling bad.